 This guide summarizes how to comply with seabird regulations published in the Federal Register on December 19, 2005 (70 FR 75075).
 These measures are intended to reduce interactions between seabirds and Hawaii-based longline fishing vessels.
 This guide provides information only about the rule published on December 19, 2005.
 There are additional requirements for seabird avoidance and mitigation.
-For the complete set of official regulations, please refer to Title 50 of the Code of Federal Regulations, Part 660 (50 CFR 660).
+For the complete set of applicable Federal fishing regulations, please refer to Title 50 of the Code of Federal Regulations, Parts 600 and 665 (50 CFR parts 600 and 665).

 Regulations are subject to change, so fishermen must familiarize themselves with the most recent changes and are responsible to comply with them.
 Any discrepancies between this compliance guide and the regulations will be resolved in the favor of the regulations published in the Federal Register (70 FR 75075, December 19, 2005).
+This compliance guide is issued in accordance with Section 212 of the Small Business Regulatory Enforcement Fairness Act of 1996: title II of Public Law 104-121.

 Q1.
-Who is affected by the new regulations?
+Who is affected by the regulations?

-A1.
 The regulations apply to owners and operators of vessels that are registered for use under a Hawaii longline limited access permit.

 Q2.
-When do the new regulations take effect, and for how long are they effective?
+When did the regulations take effect, and for how long are they effective?

-A2.
 The seabird regulations took effect on January 18, 2006, and will remain in effect until they are revised or removed by the National Marine Fisheries Service (NMFS).

 Q3.
-What is the purpose of these new regulations?
+What is the purpose of these regulations?

-A3.
-The new regulations are intended to reduce interactions between seabirds and longline fishing activities.
-The regulations implement fishing gear and operational requirements that should reduce the likelihood of birds being accidentally hooked, entangled, and killed during fishing operations.
-NMFS, the Western Pacific Fishery Management Council (WPFMC), and the fishing industry collaborated on research to test these seabird deterrent measures, and NMFS has approved and implemented them.
+The regulations are intended to reduce interactions between seabirds and longline fishing.
+The regulations implement fishing gear and operational requirements to reduce the likelihood of birds being accidentally hooked, entangled, and killed during fishing operations.
+NMFS, the Western Pacific Fishery Management Council, and the fishing industry collaborated on research to test these seabird deterrent measures, and NMFS has approved and implemented them.
+Q4.
+What general types of requirements does this final rule contain?